 The majority of our students meet the student learning outcomes reflected in the Educational Values of Phoenix Seminary.
 Some specific examples include:

-3. Student feedback in the 2011 Seminary Experience Inventory indicates that students are extremely satisfied with a variety of issues that are important to them: 1) Faculty exemplify a deep faith commitment and demonstrate expert knowledge and depth of insight; 2) Students are developing a deeper spiritual life and faith commitment; and 3) The degree programs provide an integration of theory, theology and application.
+3. Student feedback in the most recent Seminary Experience Inventory indicates that students are extremely satisfied with a variety of issues that are important to them: 1) Faculty exemplify a deep faith commitment and demonstrate expert knowledge and depth of insight; 2) Students are developing a deeper spiritual life and faith commitment; and 3) The degree programs provide an integration of theory, theology and application.

 4. Employers of PS Graduates are overwhelmingly positive and say: 1) They demonstrate a working knowledge and command of the Scriptures (100%); 2) They demonstrate an ability to work with people in ministry (94%).

-In recent years, one hundred percent of graduates requesting placement assistance, have been placed within one year of graduation.
+From 2009 to 2012, an average of 93% of graduates requesting placement assistance, have been placed within one year of graduation.
 The majority of PS students find ministry positions while they are in seminary or are already in ministry when they begin attending seminary.
 Phoenix Seminary graduates are serving in the following ways: pastoral ministry in the local church; intercultural ministry overseas and in the U.S.; various levels of leadership in a variety of para-church organizations; counseling and chaplaincy in secular and Christian arenas; leadership in the marketplace through professions such as law, business and medicine; and lay ministers in the local church.